 RISING TIDES LIFT ALL SHIPS

-Similar methodology and tactics established that Pentargon needed 4m at Tilbury to enter the creek cleanly without grounding and to enjoy a continuous run upstream where 5.6m would let her to scrape over the cill on a rising tide.
-Fine tuning of the data showed that the tide at the cill happened about 20mins after the tide at Tilbury.
-Coming and going, showed that it took Pentargon at least half an hour from the mouth to the town side of the lock to the steam crane wharf.
+Pentargon needed more than 4m at Tilbury to enter the creek cleanly without grounding and to enjoy a continuous run upstream where 5.6m would let her to scrape over the cill.
+Fine tuning showed that cill tide happened about 20mins after Tilbury.
+Coming and going showed that it took Pentargon about half an hour from the mouth to the town side of the lock to the steam crane wharf.
 Back in the day when all the greaseproof paper in England was made there and Dartford was a thriving town bloated by paper making and pharmaceuticals, the steam cranes lifted the raw material in and the finished paper out and the hufflers brought their lighters up with light poles and very little muscle power.

-Tilbury 6.3m was another crucial measure.
-This was the tide that allowed Pentargon to float onto various berms and effectively dry out under the boat.
-6.9m at Tilbury was the highest tide recorded at any time during my stays and in practice anything over 6.2 was rare.
-This meant that at times when Pentargon was aground she might not be able to come off for months.
+Tilbury 6.3m was another crucial measure for me.
+This was the height that allowed Pentargon to float on to and off various berms and effectively dry out under the boat when the tide receded.
+Tilbury6.9m was the highest tide recorded at any time during my stays and in practice anything over 6.2 was rare.
+This meant that at times when Pentargon was aground, she might not be able to come off for months.
 It did happen once and very nearly prevented her from leaving the Creek late in October of 2016 which might have been a disastrophe (stet).
 Another variable for users of any of the main Thames tributaries is the Thames Barrier.
 It is in the gift of the Environment Agency to monitor weather and tides in the estuary and act on such knowledge.
 About once a month they test the system by closing the barrier, dropping the Barking and Dartford cills and, of course, whenever or if-ever there's a flood threat to London, the order goes out to do it for real and that gets on the news.

-The basic method for getting into Dartford is to approach it from the QE2 Bridge side on a rising tide.
-If you've come down from London you'll have moored up somewhere (Greenhithe moorings is a good choice as you can listen to LondonVTS half-hourly river transmissions on Ch69) and if you use the actual buoys there, you can stay afloat.
-I usually just drop an anchor about 50m on the land side of the buoys.
+The basic method for getting into Dartford is to approach from seaward on a rising tide.
+If you've come down from London, moored or delay somewhere downriver Greenhithe is good.
+You can listen to London VTS on Ch69.
+You can use the buoys there but they are chargeable.
+I usually drop an anchor on the land side of the buoys.
 Staying afloat tells you what the tide is doing.
 Once Tilbury has passed 3m rising you can let go and drift gently up the Kent side past Littlebrook Chimney.
-There is absolutely no reason to cross over.
-In fact I would never recommend that.
+There is no reason to cross over.
+In fact I would not recommend it.
 You are a narrowboat fogodsake.
-You have a draft of less than 1m.
-You are defined as a "pleasure craft" and, if you've done your planning you're on the Small Ships Register [mine is 161019. what's yours?].
-And if you are under 42'/12.5m you don't even need a radio although this scribe likes to keep the PLA sweet.
-Letting the tide drift you up from Greenhithe, you'll approach Crayford Ness about 3/4hr after weighing anchor.
-The tide will be near enough to 4m at Tilbury and running well in its third hour.
+Your draft is a meter or less.
+You are defined as a "pleasure craft" and, if you are under 42' you don't even need a radio although this scribe likes to keep the PLA sweet.
+Letting the tide drift you up from Greenhithe, you'll approach Crayford Ness about 3/4hr after weighing anchor with the tide near enough to 4m at Tilbury and running well in its third hour.
 You do know your rule of twelfths, don't you?
 Since you are well inshore and in shallow water, you needn't worry about the flow.
-The Dartford Channel will be very obvious when you get to it from Littlebrook side, whereas it is very difficult to get right if you had come up the Essex side and try to cross at ninety degrees following the book.
+The Dartford Channel will be very obvious when you get to it from the Kent side, whereas it is very difficult to get it right if you had come up the Essex side and try to cross at ninety degrees following the book.
 Trust me on this one, you WILL miss your turn off or have to use mighty power to describe a parabola because you paid no attention to what i have been telling you so far.
 Let the tide work for you and steer yourself in gently.
-Dartford Creek is filling and the flow rate is increasing [rapidly] over the next 30mins as you drift along.
-My own experience of water speeds is that you may get 2kts beteween the barrier and the Crayford turn off and then 1kt through Bob Dunn.You will reach the lock with Tilbury 5m+ and the rule for getting over the cill is to add your draft to 5m.
+Dartford Creek is filling, Tilbury will have passed 4m with the flow increasing [rapidly] over the next 30mins as you drift along.
+My own experience of water speeds is that you may get 2kts between the barrier and the Crayford turn off and then 1kt through Bob Dunn.You will reach the lock with Tilbury 5m+ and the rule for getting over the cill is to add your draft to 5m.
 Pentargon draws 0.6m so can cross at Tilbury 5.6m.
 Most narrowboats have their deepest point over the tiller; certainly Pentargon does, I can stick the bow over the cill from about Tilbury 5.3m and the rising tide will slowly ease me over in its own time.